MBvisti/mortenvistisen/posts/how-to-build-a-simple-blog-using-rust/article.md

 }
 ```

 So, we did a little more than just create an `HttpServer`.
-We also added in the logger defined in `main.rs` and created a route that basically
+We also added in the logger defined in `main.rs` and created a route that
 pings back a `200 Ok` response.

 Most of the above code should make sense to you (assuming familiarity with `rust`) but let's quickly touch upon the `move` keyword.